gwappa/amorphys/docs/source/writing/organization.rst

     .. py:attribute:: people

-        a mapping to :py:class:`Person` instances representing the people involved in this project.
+        a mapping to :py:class:`Contributor` instances representing the people involved in this project.

     .. py:attribute:: affiliations